 The original Boone County Courthouse was a log building.
 It was used for sixteen years, when it was replaced in 1817 by a large brick structure.
 The new building featured brick columns and floors, and measured 30 by 40 feet.
 It was remodeled several times, before being eventually destroyed by a fire.

 The current courthouse is a Renaissance Revival brick edifice, cruciform in plan, with subsidiary blocks in the four angles.
-The exterior walls are articulated by pilasters and a deep cornice; rusticated brickwork lends depthy and visual interest.
+The exterior walls are articulated by pilasters and a deep cornice; rusticated brickwork lends depth and visual interest.
 The facades are dominated by central, pedimented pavilions, and a Doric porch shelters the entrance.
-The stweeply hipped roof is crowned by an open, octagonal cipola.
+The steeply hipped roof is crowned by an open, octagonal cupola.
 A lower brick wing was added to the east elevation about 1960.
-The courthhouse was included in the Burlington Historic District, which was added to the National Register in 1979.
+The courthouse was included in the Burlington Historic District, which was added to the National Register in 1979.